holaplex/imgopt/readme.md

 [Click here to see it in action](http://localhost:3030/ipfs/bafybeih26pot7dyvqkjabsx75fuypf6cy6derd6tojnfpctja75a2j7uk4?width=600)

-Change the width to get the image size you want (Use a size from the `allowed_sizes` array in your config file.
+Change the width to get the image size you want (Use a size from the `allowed_sizes` array in your config file).
 The following requests with same `width` will be served from cache directly and skip conversion entirely.
 To get the original image **remove** the `?width=` parameter.

 `MP4` files work the same way, but those will be converted to `GIF` automatically and then scaled down to the desired `width`.

 `imgopt` will create two folders inside the path specified in `storage_path` variable on the `config.toml` file to store the original and modified images and videos on start-up.
-If you will run `imgopt` from the container image, remember to mount a volume to persist the cached and original files in a folder on your control and send the modified config to the container as well.
+If you run `imgopt` from the container image, remember to mount a volume to persist the cached and original files in a folder on your control and send the modified config to the container as well.

 ```bash
 mkdir imgopt-data